How much do bloggers REALLY earn in 2026? (Statistics from the Blogging Income Survey 2026)

 Comparison with last year

-Again, the data is very similar year over year.
-Last year the ‘mean’ figure was 3 years and 11 months (47 months), the ‘median’ figure was also 36 months (3 years) and 34% of bloggers surveyed were achieving a full-time income within 2 years of starting their blogs.
+Again, the data is pretty similar year over year.
+Last year the ‘mean’ figure was exactly the same: 4 years and 1 month (49 months).
+The ‘median’ figure was lower: 36 months (3 years).
+And 28% of bloggers surveyed were achieving a full-time income within 2 years of starting their blogs.

 Key takeaways